maikszusevics/IT-Security-Support-Bootcamp/README.md

 - `Careers and Development/` – CV workshops, job readiness, and trainer modules
 - `Soft Skills/` – Emotional intelligence, productivity, conflict handling, and feedback

-### Learning (External Courses)
+### Learning (On-Demand Content, Personal Troubleshooting Knowledge Base)

-The `Learning/` directory documents my learning outside the core bootcamp, focusing on technical skills, troubleshooting documentation practise, and overall IT knowledge.
+The `Learning/` directory documents my learning outside the live bootcamp sessions on Zoom, focusing on technical skills, troubleshooting documentation practise, and overall IT knowledge.

 ---

 ## Purpose

-This repository is not only a record of learning but also a **portfolio of evidence** designed to support my professional development and employability in IT roles.
+This repository is not only a record of learning but also a **portfolio of evidence** designed to support consistent professional development and to enhance my employability in IT roles.
 It reflects independent initiative, technical comprehension, and a commitment to practical growth.

 ---
 ## Notes

 - All documentation is written in Markdown for clarity and compatibility.
-- Where possible, examples and diagrams are included to reinforce understanding.
 - This repository will be updated regularly as the bootcamp progresses.